hrafnkelle/tfbrew/README.md

 The following components are available

 + W1Sensor - for using one-wire sensors like the ds18b20
++ TiltSensor - for using the Tilt Hydrometer
 + DummySensor - simulating a sensor with a configurable value + noise
 + GPIOActor - for controlling relays (SSR) with the GPIO pins on the Raspberry Pi
 + TPLinkActor - for controlling a TPLink WiFi socket
 + DummyActor - simulating an actor, just prints out the actions
-+ BlynkLib - for communicating with a Blynk frontend
 + PIDLogic - for precise temperature control with a PID (e.g. recirculated mash)
 + HysteresisLogic - for on/off temperature control with a hysteresis (e.g. fermentation fridge control)
++ BlynkLib - for communicating with a Blynk frontend
++ SimpleWebView - for viewing the state of sensors, actors, etc in a web browser

 Configuration
 =============